trashbirdecology/luisdva.github.io/_posts/2017-03-28-mammal-names.md

         <figcaption>pretty skewed</figcaption>
 </figure>

 To count the length of the common names in terms of characters, I had to make a choice about which name to keep for those species that had many.
-The simplest option was to keep the first one provided, using the _separate()_ function in tidyr.
+The simplest option was to keep the first one provided, using the _separate()_ function in _tidyr_.

 {% highlight r %}
 # separate using the commas